Sometimes you need to check your work’s grammar, punctuation and commas in a pinch.

 Another thing that Language Tool does well, that other checkers on this list mostly do not, is the ability to shift their focus beyond the English language.
 In fact, their main selling point is that they can provide feedback confidently on over 20 different languages.

-They also have a cool add-on for browsers if you need an extra little bit help while you’re using the tool.
+They also have a cool add-on for browsers if you need an extra little bit of help while you’re using the tool.

 Full disclosure: GrammarCheck is now a Grammarly referral service.